Clive Bunker

+Career

 Early career

-Bunker was born in Luton, Bedfordshire, and played in his first band The Warriors in the 1960s.
+Bunker was born in Luton, Bedfordshire, and played in his first band the Warriors in the 1960s.
 With Mick Abrahams he later formed the band known as McGregor's Engine.
 In this early career, playing in small venues, Bunker had an extraordinary non-matching drum kit, composed of bits and pieces of various manufacturers’ equipment.

 Jethro Tull

-Between 1967 and 1971 he drummed for Jethro Tull.
-But he left after the band released its most popular album to that date, Aqualung, to get married and spend more time with his new wife.
+Between 1967 and 1971, he drummed for Jethro Tull.
+He left after the band released its most popular album to that date, Aqualung, to get married and spend more time with his new wife.
 He was replaced by Barriemore Barlow, a school friend of the group's singer/songwriter Ian Anderson.
 Bunker said about his decision to leave Jethro Tull while its success was growing: